Do you know how battles are won?

 If you skip revisions, then there are no productivity tricks that can help you.

-There can be different reasons so as to why people choose to reserve things for the last moment.
-In my experience, some do it out of their procrastinating habit because they find the task too boring or overwhelming.
-While others do it because of poor prioritization skills.
+There can be different reasons so as to why people choose to reserve things for the last moment either because of their procrastinating habit or their poor prioritization skills.

 Either way, this mostly leads to panic, stress, and poor results which reduces our self-esteem in long term and tempts us to quit.